Nutzzz/Civ5-EthnicDiversity/readme.txt

 [b]Credits and Thanks[/b]
 ==============================================================================

-- danrell, bernie14, Wolfdog, JTitan, snafusmith, Patum33, asioasioasio, Coffee Junkie, nautil, Nuvoloblu, Oleg153, Rabbit White, Splinter13 for the units models and conversion, RTW unit makers that have allowed conversion of their models to Civ5
+- danrell, bernie14, Wolfdog, Civitar, JTitan, snafusmith, Patum33, asioasioasio, Coffee Junkie, nautil, Nuvoloblu, Oleg153, Rabbit White, Splinter13, Generalmatt, Nutty, and all other unit makers for the models and conversions
+- RTW unit makers that have allowed conversion of their models to Civ5
-- seZereth and Porges who've done the initial regiment mod for Civ4,
+- seZereth and Porges, who created the initial regiment mod for Civ4
 - Pazyryk for SQL tutorials,
-- all the great peoples at CivFanatics for their tools, tutorials and help,
+- All of the great people at CivFanatics for their tools, tutorials and help
 - Firaxis